rastabda22/rastabda22/doc/Install.md

     $ ./bin/js-css-minify.sh
 ```

-Obviously the scanner should be launched too.
+Obviously the scanner should be launched too; next section explains how you can do it.

 ## Run the scanner to generate the albums